peachycloudsecurity/awesome-cloud-security-interview/README.md

 - CloudTrail vs. CloudWatch and explain in-depth from a security perspective.
 - Why is IMDSv1 vulnerable to SSRF, and can you explain it?
 - Have you implemented IMDSv2, and how does it fix SSRF?
+- What is the Instance Metadata Service (IMDS 169.254.169.254) in AWS, and why is it a potential security concern for EC2 instances?
+Explain how attackers can abuse the IMDS to compromise an EC2 instance's security.
+- Describe the security implications of IAM credentials stored in the Instance Metadata Service (IMDS) for EC2 instances.
+How can organizations protect against unauthorized access to IAM credentials via the IMDS, and what best practices should be followed to mitigate this risk?
 - When should you use TGW (Transit Gateway), and is there any security improvement for using this?
 - Why security group named "default" with ports 22, 25, 53, 80, 443, 8080, 6443, 3679, 3306, 9001 is an issue?
 - Can you explain how to use and when to use Access Key ID and Principal ID with one example?